nyergler/nyergler.github.io/content/posts/2004-05-20-writing-mozilla-extensions.md

 <ul class="simple">
   <li>
-    a <tt class="docutils literal">build.sh</tt> script which generates an <span class="caps">XPI</span> in the new 1.0 format
+    a `build.sh` script which generates an XPI in the new 1.0 format
   </li>
   <li>
-    an <tt class="docutils literal">install.js</tt> script which installs the DemoExt into the users’ profile, mimicking the 1.0 Firefox approach
+    an `install.js` script which installs the DemoExt into the users’ profile, mimicking the 1.0 Firefox approach
   </li>
   <li>
-    an <tt class="docutils literal">extension.rdf</tt> which provides the Firefox 1.0 format metadata
+    an `extension.rdf` which provides the Firefox 1.0 format metadata
   </li>
   <li>
-    <tt class="docutils literal">newext.py</tt>, a Python script which generates a new source tree from the demo tree, with the appropriate files/directories renamed; hopefully this will allow people to get started writing extension faster, without worrying about how to install them or how to lay out their directory structure
+    `newext.py`, a Python script which generates a new source tree from the demo tree, with the appropriate files/directories renamed; hopefully this will allow people to get started writing extension faster, without worrying about how to install them or how to lay out their directory structure
   </li>
 </ul>

 There are still a couple of things I’m working on.
 First, I need to make the preferences code load the defaults from the demoext_prefs.js file.
 I want to make newext.py a little smarter about how it generates the new tree.
 Finally, I’d like to create a similar package for Thunderbird, since the current code is very browser-oriented.

-You can download DemoExt [here][4] , or browse the [<span class="caps">CVS</span> tree][5]  .
+You can download DemoExt [here][4] , or browse the [CVS tree][5]  .
 As always suggestions, feedback and corrections are welcome.
 Enjoy!